vitinsinha/spring-boot-webflux-reactive-mongo-embedded/README.md

 # Spring Boot Webflux Reactive Mongo Embedded

-This is a sample application that shows how to build a web application using
+This is a sample application that shows how to build a backend application using
  - Spring Boot 2
  - Spring Webflux
     - Annotation based programming model